Call for Submissions

 We're excited to see your new work!

-Artists from around the world are invited to submit bodies of work, installations or individual pieces to the festival.
-The curators will draw from the pool of submissions to create different thematic group exhibitions.
-We also mount dozens of solo shows.
-We are open to submissions of work made since Jan.
-2019 to April 2023.
+After a long hiatus during Covid we are excited to be back with a new Festival and international Call for Submissions.
+Artists from around the world are invited to submit bodies of work, installations or individual pieces to the Festival.
+The curators will draw from the pool of submissions to create different thematic group exhibitions as well as dozens of solo shows and installations.

-Festival 2023 will be focused around Queen Elisabeth Park Community and Cultural Centre in Oakville, Ontario, Canada.
+Festival 2023 will be focused around our usual venue Queen Elizabeth Park Community and Cultural Centre in Oakville, Ontario, Canada.
 In addition to the beautiful gallery, we will also be using the Display Area Gallery, the Corridor Galleries, lobby and open public spaces of the entire facility.

 Your work may be for sale and we will try to sell it.
 There will be a 40% commission on any sales.